Sapphire-Bridge/rag-foundation/DEPLOYMENT.md

 - Logs: stdout/stderr from containers (attach your log shipper as needed).

 ## Capacity & Limits
 - Web workers: docker-compose runs `gunicorn ... --workers 4 ...`.
 Each worker uses a SQLAlchemy pool sized `pool_size=10` with `max_overflow=20` (up to 120 Postgres connections across 4 workers); tune by editing `docker-compose.yml` if you need fewer/more concurrent DB connections.
+Align with Postgres `max_connections` to avoid exhaustion.
 - Worker queue: ARQ `max_jobs=10` with `job_timeout=300s`; the watchdog cron runs every `WATCHDOG_CRON_MINUTES` (15 by default) to reset documents stuck longer than `WATCHDOG_TTL_MINUTES` (60).
 The worker requires `REDIS_URL`.
 - Rate limiting: `RATE_LIMIT_PER_MINUTE=120` per IP/user over a 60s window.
 With `REDIS_URL` set, limits are distributed; otherwise an in-memory fallback tracks up to ~5k principals with a 15-minute idle eviction.
 Set `TRUSTED_PROXY_IPS` to honor `X-Forwarded-For` behind a proxy.
 - If Redis is disabled, rate limiting falls back to in-memory storage.
 This memory is per-worker and resets on restart, so it is unsuitable for heavy production traffic and does not synchronize across processes.